yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_monitor.md

 You can select a date interval instead of the default value of **Today** (for example, **Last 7 days**, **Last 30 days**, or a custom date range).

+* **Today** and **Specify date/time**: Returns data from the current day up to the last interval processed.
+* All other date intervals: Return full days, but only up to the end of yesterday.
+It does not include data from today.

 You must click **Apply** or **Reset** to update the metrics graph and table on the right.

 ### APIs and methods